ianxxiao/decision_modelling/README.md

 ### Monte Carlo Simulation
 - A9: Compare two investment strategies under different expected return conditions
 - A10: Understand best- and worst-case operation scenarios to support workforce and budget planning; perform statistical analysis on confidence intervals and cumulative probabilities
-- A11: Compare different purchasing options to support Homeless Shelter operation to save cost for the city
+- A11: Compare different purchasing options and weather conditions to support Homeless Shelter operation to save cost for the city

 **Note:** the simulation is based on a free Excel plug-in called Yasai.
 It can be found here: http://www.yasai.rutgers.edu/